 To fend off seasonal affective disorder (SAD) and get some fresh air, Bhavna and I decided that in 2019 we would find our way outside despite both hating the cold.
-We joined the REI co-op, bought some base layers, and new jackets, hiking boots, etc. After three months of staying indoors drinking craft ales, I start to look and feel "round", especially in. my belly.
+We joined the REI co-op, bought some base layers and new jackets, hiking boots, etc. After three months of staying indoors drinking craft ales, I start to look and feel "round", especially in my mid-section.

 Some history on the property is provided by the D&R Greenway Land Trust.

 Now over 400 acres, the St. Michael's property, which was preserved in 2010 and expanded in 2017, is an expanse of farm fields and forests on the edge of Hopewell Borough.
 From many parts of this preserve, the visitor has long views, lending the preserve a wonderful expansiveness which promotes a sense of well-being in anyone who walks its many farm roads and paths.
 From 1896 until 1973 this was the home of St. Michael’s Orphanage and Industrial School which was operated by the Catholic Diocese of Trenton.
 After the orphanage was closed, the building where the children lived and went to school was torn down and most of the land was leased to a local farmer.
 Before the diocese divested themselves of the property through development they offered one last chance for preservation if D&R Greenway could raise the funds to purchase the property.
 Over $11 million was raised, and in 2010 D&R Greenway succeeded in purchasing the land through a public/private partnership.
 It is now preserved as open space forever.
 The largest amount of the $11M purchase price for this property came from the State farmland preservation program.
 Six miles of farm roads provide walking trails throughout the preserve.